Reparenting

 Reparenting is a form of psychotherapy in which the therapist actively assumes the role of a new or surrogate parental figure for the client, in order to treat psychological disturbances caused by defective, even abusive, parenting.
 The underlying assumption is that all mental illness results principally from such parenting, even including schizophrenia and bipolar disorder.

 History

 In the late 1960s, Jacqui Lee Schiff developed a form of therapy based on transactional analysis theory.
 She would dub this form of therapy as total regression reparenting.
 Schiff and her followers claimed success with curing clients with schizophrenia using reparenting, which resulted in the expansion of its practice.
-The promising findings of reparenting by Schiff led other therapists to develop their own application and forms of reparenting.
-The other most notable forms of reparenting that later came include time-limited, spot, and self-reparenting.
+The promising findings of reparenting by Schiff led other therapists to develop their own application and forms of re-parenting.
+The other most notable forms of reparenting that later came include time-limited, spot, and self-re-parenting.
 Some people consider reparenting to be one of the many forms of New Age psychotherapy.